Completing paperwork is a primary task of truck & bus drivers.

 That way if you make a mistake or you scribble something out, you have a nice clean copy and it looks neat and well filled out.

-And that is an indication that you can do the paperwork as part and parcel of the job you're doing as a truck or bus driver.
+Your cover letter, resume and job application are an indication that you can do the paperwork as part and parcel of the job you're doing as a truck or bus driver.

 Bills of Lading (Freight Documents)